Eisenmonoxid/S6Patcher/Features/Features.md

 - The PE Header file CheckSum is now recalculated correctly.
 This should fix the issue with the game not starting on some systems.
 - When pressing `SHIFT` when selecting all units, ammunition carts will now also be selected.
 - When pressing `CTRL` when selecting all units, Thiefs will now no longer be selected.
+- Campfires from bandit camps can now no longer crash the game under certain circumstances.
 - Base Game campaign fixes:
   - Mission 16: The allied knights now have their correct names and entity types instead of Marcus.
   - Mission 3: The harbour now has the correct name.